medcomdk/MedCom-FHIR-Communication/docs/assets/documents/Reliable_Messaging-VANSEnvelope.md

 The duration period for caching does generally not need to be very long.
 At a minimum, it could be 1 minute longer than the timeout of the sending system, though it may need to be longer depending on the re-sending policies of the sending system.

-Applications that implement reliable messaging declare their reliable cache period in their Capability Statement.
+Applications that implement Reliable Messaging declare their reliable cache period in their Capability Statement.